Pacific Defense Announces US Army CMFF Program Team

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20240813898576/en/

-US Army AMPV Vehicle, Future Verticle Lift Helicopter, and Pacific Defense CMFF Chassis (partial picture source: Danazar)
+US Army AMPV Vehicle, Future Vertical Lift Helicopter, and Pacific Defense CMFF Chassis (partial picture source: Danazar)

 "Our company is purpose-built to drive the open-systems change the Army needs to take advantage of the commercial technology base and keep pace with the evolving threat," said Travis Slocumb, CEO of Pacific Defense.
 "One hundred percent of what we do is modular, open system architecture.
 That, combined with this carefully curated team, will allow the Army to unlock mission systems' technical baseline and enable rapid, recurring and affordable innovation."